danielcrimp/danielcrimp.github.io/collections/_posts/2024-03-31-matta-application.md

 I knew Matta were involved in manufacturing, had a very technical founding team and a good sense of humour.
 I thought I'd come up with an application that showcased my abilities as a creative and multidisciplinary engineer in such a way that aligned with their company's character.
 I'd also read about their enthusiasm for Lego building breaks and coffee.

-So I designed this envelope that housed my CV and covering letter, some Wellingtonian coffee-infused chocolate and a Dan Minifig.
+So I designed this envelope that housed my CV and covering letter, some Wellingtonian coffee-infused chocolate and a Lego minifig.

 <div style="display: flex; justify-content: center; margin-bottom: 2rem;">
     <model-viewer